Spanish Love Songs: 2020-2022: Brave Faces Everyone and Brave Faces Etc

-2023–present: No Joy
+2023–2025: No Joy and A Brief Intermission in the Flattening of Time

 Beginning on March 8, 2023, the band began digitally releasing a series of cover songs, which, on April 25, was packaged as the Doom & Gloom Sessions.
 Its four songs were originally performed (respectively) by The Killers, Jimmy Eat World, Rilo Kiley, and Grandaddy.

-On May 17, the band released a music video for "Haunted", the lead single from their fourth studio album, No Joy - itself released on August 25, 2023.
+On May 17, the band released a music video for "Haunted", the lead single from their fourth studio album, No Joy, itself released on August 25, 2023.

-On October 9, 2025, the band released the singles "Cocaine and Lexapro" which featured Kevin Devine and "Berlin" featuring Tigers Jaw for the upcoming EP "A Brief Intermission in the Flattening of Time" set to release on November 21, 2025.
+On October 9, 2025, the band released the singles "Cocaine and Lexapro" which featured Kevin Devine and "Berlin" featuring Tigers Jaw for the EP "A Brief Intermission in the Flattening of Time" which released on November 21, 2025.
 A third single was released on October 23, 2025, "Heavenhead" which featured illuminati hotties.

+2026: Future Nausea

+On September 3, 2026, the band announced their fifth full-length album, Future Nausea, with a release date of November 3, 2026, and released the lead single, "Good American".

 Musical style

-Spanish Love Songs' musical style has been described as punk rock, emo, pop punk, indie rock, pop rock, alternative rock, garage punk, and indie punk.
+Spanish Love Songs' musical style has been described as punk rock, emo, pop-punk, indie rock, pop rock, alternative rock, garage punk, and indie punk.
 The band calls themselves "grouchrock".
 Rich Wilson of AllMusic considers the band to be "[a continuation of] the emotional punk tradition started by bands such as Jawbreaker and Hot Water Music."